 Judgements & decision making

-- Submissions will be approved if they receive an average rating of 7.5 or higher from POP members.
+- Submissions will be approved if they receive an average rating of 7.5 or higher from 25 unique POP member organisations.

 - POP trustees may need to make a judgement between two projects, if the funding available is not sufficient for all submissions to be funded.
 See the decision making section below for more information.